Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 For traders running evaluations, the recommended configuration is specific:

-1. Session-start Guard rules — defined before the session, with a password lock to prevent in-session override
+1. Session-start Guard rules — defined before the session, with Strict Lock engaged to prevent in-session override

 2. Consecutive-loss trigger — Guard enforces a mandatory pause after N consecutive losses (typically 3–4), regardless of P&L at that point